bmartel/wordy/README.md

 ## Changes

 - You cannot reuse letters which have been revealed as not present in the hidden word.
-- Uses indexeddb for storage.
 - Puzzles are pseudorandom generated along with a seed that can be shared with your puzzle results so other people may play the same puzzle.
 - You can generate a new puzzle only once you have won/lost, streaks are treated like a rogue-like condition. (original gauntlet anyone?)
+- Uses indexeddb for storage.
+- Uses WebCrypto for obfuscating solutions in indexeddb. **Not for secure purposes, this was added just for my own and others sakes that makes it just mildly more work than just solving the puzzle!**
+- Fully offline PWA.

 ## Built with